mtth/kit/README.rst

-To instantiate an application outside of the command line tool (for example to run it on a different WSGI server), you can specify a ``path`` argument to the :func:`kit.Flask` function.
+To instantiate an application outside of the command line tool (for example to run it on a different WSGI server), you can specify a ``path`` argument to the ``kit.Flask`` function.
 This will load the kit before returning the application.
 The ``path`` argument is available on all other functions as well (for example to allow model access from an IPython notebook).